Review: A Serious Man (2009)

-For most of my adult life I’ve suspected myself of being fairly Jewish for a gentile kid from Minnesota.
+For most of my adult life, I’ve been told I'm fairly Jewish for a gentile kid from Minnesota.
 I blame the usual suspects: Roth, Doctorow, Mailer, Bellow, the Marx Bros., Woody Allen, Seinfeld.
-I’ve been made an honorary Jew by Jewish friends, been told by gentile friends that I’m the most Jewish gentile they know.

 Friday night, halfway through the Coen brothers new film, “A Serious Man,” I had the following epiphany: I have no fucking clue.